-- Contingency Capital is a multiproduct global asset management business that sponsors and manages investment funds focused on credit-oriented legal assets. - Contingency Capital invests in a broad spectrum of legal assets including loans to law firms, portfolios of litigation, and distressed special situations investments where the primary driver is related to a legal, tax or regulatory process. - Contingency Capital is based in New York. - TFG Asset Management owns a noncontrolling interest in this business as well as providing infrastructure services.
-Tetragon invests in Contingency Capital products. - Contingency Capital's AUM was \$658 million at 31 December 2022. - Find out more at www.contingencycapital.com.
+- Contingency Capital is a global asset management focused on credit-oriented legal assets. - Contingency Capital invests in a broad spectrum of legal assets including loans to law firms, portfolios of litigation, and distressed and special situations investments where the primary driver is related to a legal, tax or regulatory process. - Contingency Capital is based in New York. - TFG Asset Management owns a noncontrolling interest in this business as well as providing infrastructure services.
+Tetragon invests in Contingency Capital products. - Contingency Capital's AUM was \$0.7 billion at 31 December 2023. - Find out more at www.contingencycapital.com.

-Our Values and Culture
+Our values and culture